WTMA

 WTMA (1250 AM), "News Talk 1250 WTMA", is a commercial radio station licensed to Charleston, South Carolina.
 It has a news/talk format and is owned by Cumulus Media.
 WTMA's studios and offices are on Faber Place Drive in North Charleston.

 By day, WTMA broadcasts with 5,000 non-directional watts.
-But at night, to protect other stations on 1250 AM, WTMA reduces power to 1,000 watts and switches to a directional antenna with a two-tower array.
+At night, to protect other stations on 1250 AM, WTMA reduces power to 1,000 watts and switches to a directional antenna with a two-tower array.
 The transmitter is off Eton Road in Charleston.
 The station streams its programming through its website, WTMA.com, as well as through iHeartRadio and free smartphone apps.

 Programming

 In weekday morning drive time, WTMA airs a local news and information show hosted by John Quincy and Sheree Bernardi.
 The rest of the weekday schedule is made up of nationally syndicated conservative talk shows, mostly from Cumulus subsidiary Westwood One.
 They include Chris Plante, Ben Shapiro, Michael Knowles, Mark Levin, Dan Bongino, Rich Valdés, Red Eye Radio and America in the Morning.

 Weekends feature shows on money, health, real estate, and gardening, along with repeats of weekday shows.
 Each hour begins with world and national news from ABC News Radio.